readham1010/retalApp2/retalApp2/README.md

 To post a new Genre or update a current one, the user must be authonticated via a valid token in the header

-3-	Validation of user inputs – using Joi library.
+##	Validation of user inputs – using Joi library.

-4-	Express route handler for different RESTFul API endpoints ( Post, Get, Put and Delete):  customers, genres, movies, rentals, users
+##	Express route handler for different RESTFul API endpoints ( Post, Get, Put and Delete):  customers, genres, movies, rentals, users

-5-	CRUD to manipulate the database in the backend
+##	CRUD to manipulate the database in the backend

-6-	Classes ( models) and object oriented different concepts…
+##	)bject oriented different concepts
+( classes, composition, denormalization…)

-7-	Async programming, await
+##	Async programming, await

-8-	Error handling and logging mechanism using different libraries and also console
+##	Error handling and logging mechanism using different libraries and also console

-9-	Using Configuration files to handle hidden password
+##	Using Configuration
+JSON config files to hide the passwords

-10- Using middleware functions examples in Genres route handler
+## Using middleware functions
+Examples in Genres route handler

-11-	Also for simplicity, I have attached a created Postman collection which you can use it directly to test the APIs.
+Also for simplicity, I have attached a created Postman collection which you can use it directly to test the APIs.

 ## Open-source Technologies used: